 Got a dirty feather mattress topper?
-Your mattress topper is a vital asset to help set yourself up for a restful and peaceful sleep.
+A mattress topper is vital to help set yourself up for a restful and peaceful sleep.
 But if it’s dirty, would you be willing to sleep on it?

-Like any type of mattress topper, a feather mattress topper would never be invincible to dust mites, bed bugs, stains, and odours.
+A feather mattress topper isn’t invincible to dust mites, bed bugs, stains, and odours like other mattress topper types.
 On top of that, these contaminants can cause health problems such as allergies and asthma or even a rare one called Bird Fanciers’ Lung.

-As to why it’s a better alternative, foam-based mattresses are rarely hypoallergenic and will likely cause more respiratory problems than down and feather-based toppers.
+As to why it’s a better alternative, memory foam toppers are rarely hypoallergenic and likely cause more respiratory problems than down and feather-based toppers.

 But certainly, it’s still not a good idea to sleep on a dirty feather mattress topper.
-And if ever you’re wondering about what type of birds do down and feather mattress toppers material come from, they come from geese, ducks, or both.
+And if you’re wondering what type of bird’s down and feather mattress toppers material comes from, they come from geese, ducks, or both.

 - Detergent (preferably liquid detergent)